audet/Metadata-bot-discord/TERMS_OF_SERVICE.md

 ## 3. Use of the Bot

-- Discord's Terms:You agree to comply with Discord's [Terms of Service](https://discord.com/terms) in addition to these Terms.
+- Discord's Terms: You agree to comply with Discord's [Terms of Service](https://discord.com/terms) in addition to these Terms.

 ## 4. Intellectual Property